szczepq/azure-kubernetes/README.md

 az login
 ```

-Create Resourse Group/
+Create Resource Group/

 ```
 az group create -n shkuberg -l westeurope
 ```

 * `-n` stands for name
-* `-l` stands for region (I have picked up West Europ because it's the closest one but it doesn't matter in this case)
+* `-l` stands for region (I have picked up West Europe because it's the closest one but it doesn't matter in this case)

 Next create AZURE CONTAINER REGISTER